xaxxon/v8toolkit/README.md

 Check out the "tools" directory.
 It will require some customization to get working, but it's really neat!

+Edit: now the clang plugin also uses doxygen docs in your c++ code to generate a stubbed out javascript 'library' with jsdoc, suitable for use with editors that can use that information for autocompletion, such as JetBrains IDEs such as CLion and WebStorm.

 ## Tutorial for using this library

 #### Install git